goodhamgupta/gpt/README.md

-# GPT-2
+# GPT

-Implementation of GPT-2 in PyTorch.
+Implementation of GPT in PyTorch.